Atrial Fibrillation Treatment

 - Atrioventricular (AV) node ablation: In this procedure, small catheters are routed through the blood vessels to the AV node, which is between the atria and the ventricles.
 Radio frequency energy is then used to destroy the AV node tissue, and a pacemaker is implanted to create a normal rhythm.
 Though the ablation will interrupt the atrial impulse to the ventricles, the atria will still fibrillate.
 Your cardiologist may prescribe blood thinners to prevent blood clots.

-- Radiofrequency catheter ablation: This procedure is focused on the heart’s electrical tissue’s “hot spots,” the origins of the atrial erratic activity.
+- Radiofrequency catheter ablation and Cryo-Ballon catheter ablation: This procedure is focused on the heart’s electrical tissue’s “hot spots,” the origins of the atrial erratic activity, by burning or freezing the tissue.
 Radiofrequency energy may scar the tissue, normalizing the electrical signals.
 Successful procedures, often achieved by WellStar Cardiac Network Physicians, correct the atrial fibrillation, without the need for a pacemaker or medications.